List of In Another World with My Smartphone characters: Refreese Imperium

 The imperator of the Refreese Imperium, husband of Zelda Rehm Refreese and father of Reliel and Ridis.
 When he came to Belfast with Tristwin to meet Touya in the mansion, he was very informed about Touya's heroic actions and his new country establishment, According to Touya, he looks like Bruce Willis.
-Rig is deeply worry for his daughter's future for not been engaged, so he nearly offers Touya to Reliel's hand in marriage, but he rejects it due to him disliking her, which her father took very well for the time being.
-Even he, his wife, and son did not know that Reliel is secretly a famous romantic novelist and a yaoi fangirl, and writes her own yaoi, yuri and reverse-harem materials.
+Rig is deeply worry for his daughter's future for not been engaged and pushy about finding a fiancé for her, so he nearly offers Touya to Reliel's hand in marriage, but he rejects it due to him disliking her, which her father took very well for the time being.
+Even supposedly he, his wife and son did not know that Reliel is secretly a famous romantic novelist and a yaoi fangirl, and writes her own yaoi, yuri and reverse-harem materials.